Atia6/C_programming/CSE 1232/Sensor_control/README.md

-#### These are the arduino codes for motion control and LDR sensor control
+#### These are the arduino codes for motion detector sensor and LDR sensor control